MY VIEW FROM THE COCKPIT

 The full written testimony is below:

-As I received my wings, I graduated at the top of my class and went to fly fighters for the USAF.
+After graduating from Texas Christian University, I completed USAF Officer's Training to become a second lieutenant.
+A year later, I received my wings.
+I graduated at the top of my class and went to fly fighters for the Air Force.
 In the first two fighters I flew, I won the Top Gun award.
-Then, it was off to Vietnam.
+Then, it was off to combat.

 I flew the OV-10 Bronco.
-We had one of the highest fatality rates due to our mission of flying directly over the enemy.
-We always flew very slow to optimize our visibility of ground action and we flew quite low.
-We were always alone in the plane over the enemy.
+It had one of the highest fatality rates due to our mission of flying directly over the enemy.
+We were always alone in the Bronco.
+Our mission always required that we fly very slow to optimize our visibility of ground action and we flew quite low.
+Alone, low and slow was a ticket to being successfully hit by enemy fire.

 Let me tell you about our mission.
-We lived with the USArmy units we supported.
-We attended briefings every day to know where the enemy was suspected to be, and where our troops were being deploying.
-We had the platoon and companies radio frequencies and could always be in contact when they got into trouble.
+We lived with the US Army units we supported.
+We attended briefings every day to know where the enemy was suspected to be, and where our troops were being deployed.
+We had the platoon and company’s radio frequencies and could always be in contact when they got into trouble.

 I took enemy ground fire virtually every mission and deployed my rockets and automatic gunfire every day.
-We carried both high explosive and white-smoke marking rockets along with 4 internally mounted machine guns and occasionally a minigun that fired 6000 rounds/minute.
-This plane was very effective at suppressing enemy assaults and advancement.
-I could help the guys on the ground by identifying their position, then assaulting the enemy with my weapons.
-When excessively hostile, I could direct Army artillery or call in fighter aircraft support with powerful explosive weapons.
+We carried both high explosive and white-smoke marking rockets along with 4 internally mounted machine guns; occasionally we also carried a minigun that fired 6000 rounds/minute.
+The Bronco was very effective at suppressing enemy assaults and advancement.
+I could help our fighting men on the ground by identifying their position, then assaulting the enemy with my weapons.
+When excessively hostile, I could direct Army artillery or call in USAF fighter aircraft to attack with powerful explosive bombs and napalm.

-During attacks, the ground fire from the enemy was intense both for me and our ground forces.
+During attacks, the ground fire from the enemy was intense both at me and our ground forces.
 The Army guys loved us as we often saved their lives and limbs.

-But when I returned from each mission, the sense that I was something special in my plane accelerated.
+But when I returned from each mission, the sense accelerated that I was something very special in a Bronco.
 Every mission I came back as a valiant warrior in victory.
 I felt invincible and volunteered to fly more and more sorties and finished that year flying more than 450 combat missions.

 Let me tell you a little of the spiritual life of this 24 year old combat pilot.
 I grew up in a small town in Oklahoma.
 I was blessed with wonderful Christian parents.
 I was a good kid and did things right.
 But, my faith never matured from childhood.
 Jesus was just the lead actor in Bible stories and nothing else.

 As a top gun combat fighter pilot, the falling away from anything spiritual began.
-God was replaced with THE ATTITUDE, the attitude that I was better than all the others.
+God was replaced with THE ATTITUDE, the attitude that I could fly combat better than all the other pilots.
 I was my own false god.

 Remember the color blind kid with five seizures and five episodes of loss of consciousness?
-The Lord was actively leading, guiding and moving in my life long before I really knew Him.
-But, of course, I was totally ignorant of this.
+The Lord was actively leading, guiding and moving in my life even though I was totally unaware.

 Finally, on the seventeenth flight, they put me up against the wing’s Top Gun.
 He was a seasoned veteran with 100 bombing missions over North Vietnam.
 He knew the plane well.
 He was a great pilot.
 We fired the Gatling gun and rockets.
 We flew high and low angle bomb runs.
 But when the smoke cleared, there was a new Top Gun.
 For the first time, a student won that hallowed honor.